Benning Road Power Plant

 The Benning Road Power Plant was a power plant owned by PEPCO and located in Washington, D.C.
 The 19-acre facility was built in 1906, and underwent several changes before being demolished in 2012.
 The facility was powered by coal until 1976, when it was converted to petroleum.
 By the early 2000s, the facility was capable of producing 550 megawatts of electricity and operated for an average of 10–15 days per year.

 Environmental impact

 The plant's location in a largely African American and low-income portion of Northeast, Washington, D.C. raised environmental justice concerns for decades.
 The Plant produced air pollution that negatively affected neighboring communities.
-The facility also contributed to water pollution in the neighboring Anacostia River, releasing PCBs, lead, iron, cadmium, zinc, iron, and other hazardous materials into the waterway.
+The facility also contributed to water pollution in the neighboring Anacostia River, releasing PCBs, lead, iron, cadmium, zinc, and other hazardous materials into the waterway.
 In 2011, PEPCO entered into a consent decree with the government of Washington DC due to the company's years of releases of PCBs into the river.
 In 2017, PEPCO agreed to pay regulators $1.6 million for violations of the Clean Water Act.